 As elected representatives, all members of the Council have a duty to protect the Council and public money from any acts of fraud and corruption.
-This is done through existing practice, compliance with the National and Local Code of Conduct for Members, the Council's Constitution including Financial Regulations and Standing Orders and relevant legislation.
+This is done through existing practice, compliance with the Council's Members' Code of Conduct, the Council's Constitution including Financial Regulations and Standing Orders and relevant legislation.
 Conduct and ethical matters are specifically brought to the attention of members during induction and include the declaration and registration of interests.
 Officers advise members of new legislative or procedural requirements.